Photos from the REAL Australia

 Kuranda Village is just 25 kilometres northwest of Cairns in Far North Queensland, surrounded by a World Heritage Rainforest, home to the Djabugay people for over 10,000 years.
 Europeans began to explore the area in the nineteenth century; a massacre of indigenous people took place at the location in Kuranda known as Skeleton Creek.
 Kuranda was first settled in 1885 and surveyed by Thomas Behan in 1888.
-Construction of the now famous railway from Cairns to Myola (later Cairns to Herberton) began in 1887 and the line reached Kuranda in 1891.
-Although coffee was grown around Kuranda in the early twentieth century, timber was the town's primary industry for a number of years.
+Construction of the now-famous railway from Cairns to Myola (later Cairns to Herberton) began in 1887, and the line reached Kuranda in 1891.
+Although coffee was grown around Kuranda in the early twentieth century, timber was the town’s primary industry for several years.
 The Barron Gorge Hydroelectric Power Station was built nearby in the 1960s.
-Throughout the 1960s and 1970s Kuranda was popular with alternative lifestylers, and today is a thriving tourist town.
+Throughout the 1960s and 1970s, Kuranda was popular with alternative lifestylers, and today it is a thriving tourist town.

 Kuranda Scenic Railway